Alamofire + AlamofireObjectMapper

 Prerequisites

-For this article, I expect that you know how CocoaPods works.
-I will use terms like podfile, expecting you to know what it means.
+For this article, I expect that you know about CocoaPods.
+I will use terms like podfile and expect you to know what it means.

 Source Code

-I recommend that you create an empty app project then work through this tutorial by coding.
-However, you can also download the source code for the Swift 4.2 demo app from GitHub.
-The master branch contains source code for the demo app and gh-pages contains source code for the static api.
+I recommend that you create an app project and work through this tutorial by coding.
+You can also grab the code from GitHub.
+The master branch contains code for the demo app and gh-pages contains source code for the static api.

 Why use a static api?

-In the demo, we will use a static api to fetch movies in different ways.
-The api is a static Jekyll web site with movies, that lets us grab single movies by id as well as top rated and top grossing movies.
+In the demo, we will use a static API to fetch movies.
+The API is a static Jekyll web site that lets us grab movies by ID, as well as top rated and top grossing movies.

 Start by creating a clean Xcode project.
 I went with a simple iOS storyboard app, but you can set it up in any way you like.